 TREATMENT PLANNING FOR STAGE IV DISEASE

 Below is a discussion of some of the tests and other factors that will be considered in making your treatment plan.
-This guide will assist you and your healthcare team in assessing these factors so that, together, you can make the decision that is best for you.
+This guide will assist you in understanding the rationale for decision making that is best for you.

 TESTING